 1) Imagine chariot races in the preserved stadium of Perge

-The countryside surrounding this city is a hotbed of beautiful and historically important monuments, and exploring them should rank top of your list of things to do in Antalya – and is enough to keep you busy for days.
+The countryside surrounding this city is a hotbed of beautiful and historically important monuments.
+Exploring them should rank top of your list of what to do in Antalya – and is enough to keep you busy for days.

 The ruins of Perge, the former capital of the Asia Minor region of Pamphylia Secunda, is an incredible example of the Roman architecture that still exists in the area.
 Most come to see the incredible Great Theatre and the set of two unusual gate-towers that once controlled access to the city.

 However, it’s the massive stadium, one of the largest and best-preserved in the world, that is the most exciting part of any trip to Perge.

 Built to accommodate up to 15,000 spectators to watch chariot racing, you’ve no choice but to sit in the stands and just imagine what it must have been like during one of these epic competitions.